Surgical Infertility Treatment

 Male fertility surgeries

 Men may also need surgery to correct structural issues causing infertility.
-We partner with Dr. Edmund Ko of the urology department for all male infertility cases that need surgery.
+We partner with the LLU urology department for all male infertility cases that need surgery.
 Types of surgeries to improve or reverse infertility in men include a vasectomy reversal and a varicocelectomy.

 Vasectomy reversal